 HAHSTA is currently serving as the administrative agent for Suburban Maryland.
 This region includes Prince George's County, Calvert County, and Charles County.
-In FY 2018, the Department of Housing and Community Development plans to enter into an Intergovernmental Agreement with HAHSTA to administer and allocate HOPWA funds for Suburban Maryland.

 HOPWA provides funding to community-based organizations and support a continuum of dedicated housing units designed to assist people with HIV/AIDS access housing.